Royal Patriarchal Music Seminary of Lisbon: Turbulence in the court and the country

-João VI died on 10 March 1826, the cause being arsenic poisoning as confirmed in 1990 by forensic investigation.
+John VI died on 10 March 1826, the cause being arsenic poisoning as confirmed in 1990 by forensic investigation.
 There followed one of the most unstable periods in recent Portuguese history, both for the monarchy and the country as a whole, and it was driven as much by division in the wider community as it was by fraction in the royal family.

 As far as the monarchy was concerned, the blame from the outset lay largely on the now-gone king because, prior to his death, he had already designated his daughter Isabel Maria to act as regent until "the legitimate heir returned to the kingdom", at the same time not specifying the name of which son was to be the "legitimate" heir.
-Many regarded his first son, Pedro I of Brazil as having that right, and in effect, Pedro became the next monarch as Pedro IV.
+Many regarded his first son, Peter I of Brazil as having that right, and in effect, Pedro became the next monarch as Peter IV.

-But because Brazil itself wanted to retain its separation from Portugal, he promptly abdicated and named his daughter Maria da Glória as Portugal's monarch, with added conditions that she would marry her uncle, Miguel, that he would accept the new Carta Constitucional (Constitutional Charter) as Pedro himself had already done, and that he would act as regent until Maria reached the age of majority.
+But because Brazil itself wanted to retain its separation from Portugal, he promptly abdicated and named his daughter Princess Maria da Glória as Portugal's monarch, with added conditions that she would marry her uncle, Miguel, that he would accept the new Constitutional Charter as Pedro himself had already done, and that he would act as regent until Maria reached the age of majority.
 Miguel agreed to fulfill all these conditions, at least as he led others to believe, At the time, Maria was only seven years old and Isabel Maria remained as regent for two years.

 The question about the type of government desired by Portugal's population remained a divisive issue capable of stirring up vigorous debate and even bloodshed.
 Was it to be an absolutist monarchy as it had been under several generations of the Braganza household; or should the power of the monarch be kept in balance by adopting a constitutional monarchical approach, as had recently been tested, where the occupant of the throne was answerable under a constitution to an elected body representing the people?